Jordan B. Zimmerman, Chair

 Term Expires: 2023

 Les Muma is the retired chairman and CEO of Fiserv, Inc., a publicly traded financial industry automation products and services firm he co-founded in 1984, currently with more than 240 locations worldwide, over 23,000 employees and revenue in excess of $4 billion.
 Mr. Muma received a B.A. in mathematics at the University of South Florida in 1966 and an honorary doctoral degree in 2003.
 Fiserv was formed after a 1984 merger between Sunshine State Systems and First Data Processing, with Mr. Muma serving as the president of Sunshine and overseeing the merger after he and his team did a leveraged buyout of the organization.
 Having joined Sunshine in 1971 Mr. Muma retired from Fiserv in 2006, marking 35 years with the company he helped to create and guide.
 Together with his wife Pam, their transformational philanthropy has left a lasting impact on their alma mater, as well as Junior Achievement of West Central Florida, Tampa General Hospital and other worthy area causes.
 Mr. Muma previously served on the board of the USF Foundation where he chaired the first phase ($600 million) of the Foundation’s $1 billion USF: Unstoppable Campaign.
 Mr. Muma is also a Life Member of the USF Alumni Association, and is a leader on the College of Business Dean’s Executive Advisory Board, Athletic Advisory Board and the 1956 Society; he also serves on the board of directors of FIS Global Inc., is a director and vice president of the Gold Shield Foundation, Inc., and is a past Vice Chairman and member of the Board of Directors of Tampa General Hospital.
-Mr. Muma’s Board of Trustees assignments include the chair of the Governance Committee and member of the Finance Committee and Strategic Initiatives Committee.
+Mr. Muma’s Board of Trustees assignments include member of the Governance, Academic and Campus Environment and Strategic Initiatives Committees.

 Term Expires: 2023